brite-code/brite/spec/src/expressions.md

 Expresses some computation to be executed any number of times at any time.
 A function is executed with a {CallExpression}.
 A function takes zero or more parameters and returns some value.
 Each function parameter may be annotated by a type and likewise the return value may be annotated with a type.

+A {FunctionExpression} with a name may call itself.
+Thus enabling recursion.
+This is the most primitive method of recursion that Brite allows.
+One could even think of this as a fix-point like operator.

 A polymorphic function may write out its {Quantifier}s with a {FunctionQuantification}.
 The difference between a regular {Quantification} and a {FunctionQuantification} is that any {ExistentialQuantifier}s in a {FunctionQuantification} are turned into {UniversalQuantifier}s with a bound of `T: !`.

 ## Call Expression